Brief data for post 13 -steel beam

 A Solved Problem 4-6-How to Find The Available Flexure Strength?

-A solved problem 4-6 for lateral-torsional buckling, when lb>Lp but<Lr.
+A solved problem 4-6 for lateral-torsional buckling when lb>Lp but<Lr.

 Analysis for the given section by the LRFD design.

-The solved problem 4-6 is an analysis problem, the section is given for which, the distance between bracing for a beam is Lb > Lp, but Lb <Lr, for the LRFD design.
+The solved problem 4-6 is an analysis problem, the section is given for which, the distance between bracing for a beam is Lb > Lp, but Lb <Lr, for the LRFD design. it will fall in the second zone of inelastic buckling; please refer to the next slide for more details.

 Solved problem 4-6, for which the flexure strength is required.